vegasbrianc/docker-compose-demo/README.md

 # docker-compose scaling web service demo
 A short demo on how to use docker-compose to create a Web Service connected to a load balancer and a Redis Database.
+Be sure to check out my blog post on the full overview -

 # Install
 The instructions assume that you have already installed [Docker](https://docs.docker.com/installation/) and [Docker Compose](https://docs.docker.com/compose/install/).